5l1v3r1/Sonarr-wiki/Monitoring Series and Episodes.md

 Unmonitoring a season will unmonitor the episodes in that season, both current and future.
 If a season is unmonitored then the episodes within that season can still be marked as monitored.
 These episode will not be blocked in the same way as when a series is unmonitored.

-A season's monitored state can be toggled from the following locations within NzbDrone:
+A season's monitored state can be toggled from the following locations within Sonarr:

 - Series Details
 	- Use the bookmark icon to the left of the season header